-Origin of hawkeraltered by folk etymology from Middle Low German hoker, huckster (Du heuker, German höker) from hoken, to peddle, orig., to crouch (as with a burden) from Indo-European base an unverified form keu-, to bend, stoop, arch from source hobble, high
+Origin of hawkeraltered by folk etymology from Middle Low German hoker, huckster (Du heuker, German höker) from hoken, to peddle, origin, originally , to crouch (as with a burden) from Indo-European base an unverified form keu-, to bend, stoop, arch from source hobble, high

 a person who uses hawks for hunting; falconer

 One who sells goods aggressively, especially by calling out.
 Also called crier .

 Origin of hawkerMiddle English hauker probably from Middle Low German höker from hōken to peddle, bend, bear on the back